-‘As a holder of an MA in animation and a lecturer on university degree courses, I wanted to use my skills to benefit my children’s school.
+‘As a holder of an MA in animation and a lecturer on university degree courses, I wanted to use my skills to benefit Kelvin Grove Primary School.
 I approached the Head with a proposal for an intergenerational animation project.
 The previous year I had done a model animation project with the school, and I sent these films to Lewisham Council, who suggested I apply to the Lewisham Festival Fund, which could support a further project.

 To apply for the fund, we had to raise 15% of the money ourselves, which was £825.
 The fund would then consider supporting 70% of the project.
 We raised half of the money through three cake sales and the remainder through a Crowdfunder project.
 It took a lot of work to create our Crowdfunder page; I wrote a detailed description of the project and made an accompanying video so that everything was clear, and we included rewards ranging from artwork to VIP invites and screenings.